Ashukr321/Complete-Node-js-Basic-To-Advanced/README.md

     119. Explain the purpose of the process object in node js ?
     120. What is difference between the http and https modules in the node js
     121. How to change the size of the thread pool  in the node js ?
+    122. How do you use Node.js clusters to improve performance?
+    123. How do you secure a Node.js application from common web vulnerabilities?
+    124. What are some best practices for handling sensitive data in a Node.js application?
+    125. How do you implement authentication and authorization in a Node.js application?
+    126. How do you integrate a Node.js application with a relational database?
+    127. What are some best practices for using MongoDB with Node.js?
+    128. How do you use an ORM like Sequelize with Node.js?
+    129. How do you design a microservices architecture using Node.js?
+    130. How do you write unit tests and integration tests for a Node.js application?
+    131. What are some best practices for debugging a Node.js application?
+    132. How do you deploy a Node.js application to a cloud platform like AWS or Google Cloud?
+    133. What are some best practices for scaling a Node.js application horizontally and vertically?
+    134. How do you use containerization with Docker and Kubernetes to deploy and scale a Node.js application?

 ## Authors